raspberrypilearning/count-the-creatures/en/step_3.md

 --- /task ---

-The `or`{:class="block3operators"} block will allow for another `touching color`{:class="block3sensing"} block to be added into the `if ... then`{:class="block3control"}, so that more than one colour can be detected.
+The `or`{:class="block3operators"} block will allow for another `touching color`{:class="block3sensing"} block to be added into the `if ... then`{:class="block3control"} block, so that more than one colour can be detected.

 --- task ---

-Add in three more `touching color`{:class="block3sensing"} blocks, and use the colour picker to select a different area on the paper.
-The colour recognition of your computer's camera will improve if you lighten the space you are working in.
-The camera may also get confused by similar colours in the room.
-For instance, the colour of your top, wall or chair.
-The below code allows for a slight variation of colours of red,  blue and green:
+Add in three more `touching color`{:class="block3sensing"} blocks, and use the **Colour picker** tool to select a different area on the paper.
+The colour recognition of your computer's camera will improve if you lighten the space that you are working in.
+The camera may also get confused by similar colours in the room, for example, the colour of your top, wall, or chair.
+The below code allows for a slight variation of colours of red, blue, and green:

 ![image of target sprite](images/target-sprite.png)